tbroyer/gradle-errorprone-plugin/README.md

 ## Requirements

+This plugin requires using at least Gradle 4.6.

-Error Prone requires at least a JDK 9 compiler to be used as a javac plugin.
+Error Prone also requires at least a JDK 9 compiler to be used as a javac plugin.
 This means either running Gradle with, or [configuring `JavaCompile` tasks][ForkOptions.setJavaHome] to use such a JDK.

 [ForkOptions.setJavaHome]: https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/compile/ForkOptions.html#setJavaHome-java.io.File-

-Applying this plugin also requires using at least Gradle 4.6.

 ## Usage